RNA, local moves on plane trees, and transpositions on tableaux: -action and local moves on plane trees

-\item The numbers $i$ and $i+1$ are in the same column of $Y$ if and only if $i$ and $i+1$ label a leaf incident to the root in $\phi^{-1}(Y)$, as shown in Figure~\ref{fig:samecolumn}.
+\item The numbers $i$ and $i+1$ are on the same column in $Y$ if and only if $i$ and $i+1$ label a leaf incident to the root in $\phi^{-1}(Y)$ (Figure~\ref{fig:samecolumn}).

-\end{itemize} In no case is there an additional edge or half-edge incident to the vertex between $i$ and $i+1$. \end{lemma}
+\end{enumerate} In no case is there an additional half-edge incident to the vertex between $i$ and $i+1$. \end{lemma}

-\begin{proof} By convention, plane trees are labeled in counterclockwise order from the root so that there can be no edges or half-edges on the vertex incident to both $i$ and $i+1$.
+\begin{proof} By convention, plane trees are labeled counterclockwise from the root.
+Hence there can be no edges or half-edges on the vertex incident to both $i$ and $i+1$.
 We think of each edge $e(i,j)$ as having a left half-edge labeled $i$ and a right half-edge labeled $j$.

-Consider the case where the numbers $i$ and $i+1$ are on the same row in $Y$.
+\begin{enumerate}[(i)] \item Consider the case where the numbers $i$ and $i+1$ are on the same row in $Y$.
 By definition of $\phi$ the top row of the Young tableau has the labels on the left half-edges of the corresponding plane tree while the bottom row has the labels on the right half-edges.
 Suppose $i$ and $i+1$ are on the top row of the Young tableau.
 Then $i$ and $i+1$ are left half-edges and must be in the configuration shown in Figure~\ref{fig:samerowleft}.
 Suppose $i$ and $i+1$ are on the bottom row of the Young tableau.
 Then $i$ and $i+1$ are right half-edges and must be in the configuration shown in Figure~\ref{fig:samerowright}.

-Consider the case where the numbers $i$ and $i+1$ are on different rows in $Y$.
+\item Consider the case where the numbers $i$ and $i+1$ are on different rows in $Y$.
 Suppose $i$ is on the top row and $i+1$ is on the bottom row.
 Then $i$ is a left half-edge and $i+1$ is a right half-edge.
-That means these two numbers will label a leaf in the tree, as seen in Figure~\ref{fig:diffrowleaf}.
+That means these two numbers will label the same leaf in the tree, as shown in Figure~\ref{fig:diffrowleaf}.
 Now suppose $i+1$ is in the top row and $i$ is in the bottom row of $Y$.
 Then $i$ labels a right half-edge and $i+1$ labels a left half-edge.
-In a plane tree, this configuration must be a peak with $i$ and $i+1$ on the interior labels, as shown in Figure~\ref{fig:diffrowV}.
+In a plane tree, this configuration must be a peak with $i$ and $i+1$ labeling the interior, as shown in Figure~\ref{fig:diffrowV}.